Return of the Jedi Masters Using LEGO® Materials

 What is the format of a Play-Well TEKnologies Engineering summer camp?

 We typically work on 2 different engineering and architectural projects per day.
 Projects typically start with an introduction and short presentation by the instructor followed by a design/building assignment.
-Students have access to approximately 100,000 pieces of LEGO® materials to use in creating their engineering projects.
+Students have access to tens of thousands of LEGO® parts to use in creating their engineering projects.

 When the participants have satisfied basic requirements of a project, they are encouraged to further explore engineering applications of the principles and construction methods by inspecting, testing, modifying, and rebuilding.
 At the end of each class session, students are expected to dismantle their projects and put away their materials.

 Will the students take anything home with them at the conclusion of the summer camp?

 Unfortunately, participants don't get to take any of the LEGO® materials home with them.
 Rather, the focus is on gaining the understanding of what makes each project work and the building techniques to bring those creations to life.

 Will Play-Well TEKnologies Engineering summer camps be a repeat for my child if they have already attended previous Play-Well summer camps and/or enrichment classes?

 Our curriculums are ever evolving, and projects are also rotated seasonally to ensure that every experience, whether in camp or class, is a new one!
 While there are some fundamental projects or concepts that may be revisited in summer camps, our instructors offer advanced challenges and modifications for any model that will push even the most experienced LEGO® engineers to the next level.
 Our curriculum is flexible and adjusts to the interests and experience level of the students, and our instructors look forward to continually challenging the most advanced students to reach their full potential.
 We also encourage our students to communicate when they desire a new challenge that meets their building skill level.
 Our responsibility as instructors is to never leave any student bored or unchallenged!

 Do I need to sign my child in and out?